acima-credit/actionable/README.md

  * `errors`: a hash containing errors (optional).

 In the case that any of the steps throws an unguarded exception then processing will stop and the exception will bubble up to be dealt with.
-If you are setting a model (e.g. `set_model :invoice`) then Actionable will wrap the steps execution in an `ActiveRecord::Transaction` so that it will all succeed or nothing will be committed to the database.
+If you are setting a model (e.g. `set_model :invoice`) then Actionable will wrap the step's execution in an `ActiveRecord::Transaction` so that it will all succeed or nothing will be committed to the database.

 Following the previous example we could use that action in a controller like so: